Mullion Cove: Lifeboat station

-As early as 1811 there were suggestions that there should be a Lifeboat at Porthleven and Mullion Cove.
+As early as 1811 there were suggestions that there should be a lifeboat at Porthleven and Mullion Cove.

 By the late 1850s, after an increasing number of shipwrecks and severe storms in which lives were lost, villagers and Lloyd's of London realised that a lifeboat was needed on the west coast of the Lizard Peninsula.
 In 1859 the RNLI also agreed, but despite Lord Robartes agreeing to help fund it, progress towards obtaining one was slow.
 The nearest lifeboats at that time were at Porthleven and Lizard Point.
 In a series of severe storms from January to April 1867, there were 16 shipwrecks in the Port of Penzance area.
 Three schooners, Cherub, Ebbw Vale and Margaret, were wrecked off the cliffs between Mullion and Poldhu in one storm on 5 January, with four lives lost.
 In the same storm there were five wrecks at Marazion.
 The villagers in Mullion held a public meeting chaired by the local vicar, Rev. Edmund George Harvey, calling for a lifeboat to be stationed at Mullion Cove.
 The RNLI responded and funds were raised by Lord Robartes, local Methodists, the RNLI and other generous contributors.
 Shortly afterwards, in March 1867, a barque, the Dutch Eastindiaman Jonkheer Meester van de Wall van Putterschoek, was wrecked in Mullion Parish, off the Men-y-Grib rocks south of Poldhu with the loss of 24 lives and only one survivor.
 For this man Georgio Buffani, a Greek sailor already injured, it was his third total shipwreck and the third time he had been the sole survivor.
 This was already the 15th wreck of the year in the Penzance Port area.

 On 13 September 1867 a self-righting lifeboat named Daniel J Draper was brought from London, via Penzance, to Mullion where it was stationed in a newly built lifeboat house.
 On 21 October 1867, the occasion of her first launch, the lifeboat crew saved three lives from the wreck of the London barque Achilles, which became embayed in the Mounts Bay before grounding at Polurrian.
 The rescue also involved the Coastguard and use of the rocket apparatus from the beach which helped rescue a further 14 sailors.

+After the wreck of the Achilles records the Royal Cornwall Gazette stated that "It is gratifying to notice that while the rocket apparatus was so successfully handled by the coastguard, the Mullion lifeboat also fulfilled her mission on this the first occasion of her putting to sea from her new station, where she has been hardly a month, and it is further gratifying to note that on the occasion of the last wreck along this coast on 26 March, twenty five lives were lost, the largest number on record, namely 18, have providentially been saved" (Lloyds List later put the number drowned in the wreck of the Jonkheer in March 1867 at 24).